Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 After taking medicine for an asthma flare-up

-Other times as recommended by your child's provider
+Other times, as advised by your child's provider

 How can I get a peak flow meter?

-Talk with your child's healthcare provider about getting a PFM and step-by-step instructions on how to use it.
+Talk with your child's healthcare provider about getting a PFM.
+Ask for step-by-step directions on how to use it.

-If your child is using more than one peak flow meter, be sure they are the same brand.
+If your child is using more than 1 peak flow meter, make sure they're the same brand.

 What is an oximeter?

 To get this measurement, a small sensor is placed onto your child's finger or toe.
 When the oximeter is on, a small red light can be seen in the sensor.
-The sensor is painless and the red light does not get hot.
+The sensor is painless.
+The red light doesn't get hot.

 What is a spirometer?

 A spirometer is a device used by your child's healthcare provider to assess lung function.
 This test is called spirometry.
-It is one of the simplest, most common lung function tests.
-It may be needed for any of the following reasons:
+It's one of the simplest, most common lung function tests.
+It may be needed for any of these reasons:

 To monitor lung disease